Keyboard shortcuts

 • The default value is > (a greater-than sign followed by a space).

-• PS4: The pseudo-prompt string, used for debugging output
+• PS4: The pseudo-prompt string, used for command execution tracing

 • The default value is + (a plus sign followed by a space).